playhard21/ThesisResiApi/README.md

 # ThesisResiApi
-This is symfony application to create Restful services
+This is symfony application to create Restful services for my thesis